sangstar/sangstar.github.io/docs/_posts/2023-06-03-bayes-logistic.markdown

 ## Linear regression
 Let's return to the original classification model from before.

-$$c = \underset{c \in C}{\text{argmax}} \ P(c|d) = P(d|c)P(d)$$
+$$\hat c = \underset{c \in C}{\text{argmax}} \ P(c|d) = P(d|c)P(d)$$

 A linear regression model is a *discriminative* one.
 That is to say that instead of applying Bayes's rule, we aim to directly calculate $$P(c \vert d)$$.
 This is actually a key distinction.
 While a generative model can "understand" the classes in a sense by being able to generate examples belonging to them, a discriminative model cannot.
-It is purely considered with separating classes and isn't concerned with what characterizes them.
+It is purely concerned with separating classes and isn't concerned with what characterizes them.
 This is because generative models force themselves to model the joint probability distribution $$P(c,d))$$ to inform their predictions, while discriminative is *only* concerned with finding $$P(c \vert d)$$.
 If a logistic regression classifier was trained to classify horses or humans, it won't necessarily be able to tell you that humans have five fingers -- just that they don't have hooves.
 A generative model meanwhile could analogously "draw" a human.

 Anyway, the way logistic regression computes $$P(c \vert d)$$ is completely different to naive Bayes and more inline with "conventional" machine learning.
 Traditionally, it seeks to solve the probability of a positive class given feature vector $$x$$ $$P(y = 1 \vert x)$$ and the probability of a negative class $$P(y = 0 \vert x)$$ It learns from a training set a vector of weights and a bias term.
 Each weight $$w_i$$, well, *weighs* $$x_i$$.
 A scalar value whose magnitude indicates its "importance" when making a classification prediction, and its parity representing its sway towards the positive or negative class.
 The bias term is tacked on to the end as an intercept.
 Each feature $$x_i$$ is weighed by $$w_i$$ and summed, then offset by bias $$b$$: